 - The goal of system verification is to establish what is possible and what is not. - When performing verification we are interested in whether design requirements could be violated, not how likely or unlikely such violations might be. - To perform verification, SPIN takes a correctness claim that is specified as a LTL, converts that formula into a Büchi automaton, and computes the synchronous product of this claim and the automaton representing the global state space. - 😚 The result is again a Büchi automaton. - If the language accepted by this automaton is empty, this means that the original claim is not satisfied for the given system. - If the language is nonempty, it contains precisely those behaviors that satisfy the original temporal logic formula.

+- An Introduction to SPIN

 - An Overview of PROMELA

+- PROMELA semantics and search algorithms

 - Embedded C code

 - Verification in SPIN

 - DEMO

 - References

 DEMO